reinator/tutorial_metabarcoding/_pages/polishing.md

 For such, you are going to compare some statistics for *H. fuciforms* before polishing, after polishing and after manual curation done by the [GRIT](https://www.sanger.ac.uk/group/genome-reference-informatics-team/) Team at the Sanger Institute.
 The stats I want you to compare are:

-i.
-Merqury completeness and QV
+* Merqury completeness and QV
     * Those files are located in the `merqury_before_polishing`, `after_polishing` and `after_manual_curation` directories, at `~/Share/Data/h_fuciforms/polishing/`
-ii. general statistics
+* General statistics
     * For that you will need to run the `asmstats` script for the FASTA (\*.fasta or \*.fa) files located at each of the three directories mentioned in the previous step (`merqury_before_polishing`, `after_polishing` and `after_manual_curation`)
     * For before polishing, you should have two FASTAs:
         * iHemFuc1.PB.asm1.purge2.scaff1_HiC.fasta - this is the primary assembly
         * purged.htigs.fa - this is the haplotigs assembly
     * For after polishing, you should also have two FASTAs:
         * iHemFuc1.PB.asm1.purge2.scaff2.polish3.fa - this is the primary
         * iHemFuc1.PB.asm1.purge2.scaff2.polish3.haplotigs.fa - this is the haplotigs
     * Finally, for the manually curated, you should have only one FASTA file, because only the primary assembly has been curated:
         * iHemFuc1_1.20200728.curated_primary.fa
-iii.
-BUSCO
+* BUSCO
     * BUSCO's results can be found at `~/Share/Data/h_fuciforms/BUSCO`, in the folders `run_before_polishing.busco`, `run_after_polishing.busco` and `run_manually_curated.busco`